Master Table of Contents

 6. Weapons

-viii.
+ix.
 GHI MG7X GPMG

-ix.
+x.
 GHI XR-35

 7. Miscellaneous items

-8. Short stories, in canonical order
+8. Short stories, in rough chronological order

 a.
 Unknown - You'll Live